dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 ping 192.168.77.2
 ```

-Verify the node is Ready and we can onboard new nodes:
+Verify the node waiting for the CNI install:
 ```bash
 mkdir kubeconfigs